-To print the active document, choose the File > Print command or use the keyboard shortcut for this command: [Ctr] P.
+To print the active document, choose the File > Print command or use the keyboard shortcut for this command: [Ctr] [P].

-A dialog box appears, in which you can specify the pages and the number of copies to be printed.
-By default, one copy of the entire document is printed.
+A dialog box appears, in which you can specify which parts of the document will be printed.

-For more information on outputting documents (printing, e-mailing, etc.), see the chapter "Outputting documents", page 287.
+For more information on outputting documents (printing, e-mailing, etc.), see the chapter "Outputting documents", page 309.